RichieXie5566/Dicordbot/README.md

 I create a Discodbot called Jesse Pinkman in Chinese.

 What can he do:
-feedback talking some words, mostly chinese.
+Feedback talking some words, mostly are Chinese.

-Random pictures sending when users type the word "draw" in chinese.
+Random pictures sending when users type the word "draw" in Chinese.